f-droid/repomaker/README.md

 # Development

-* npm to fetch CSS and JavaScript dependencies `apt install npm`
+To work on repomaker, you need _npm_ to fetch CSS and JavaScript dependencies: `apt install npm`.

 Then run `npm install` to install these dependencies.

+If you want to run repomaker in your browser rather then using the GUI, you can start it like this:

+    virtualenv -p /usr/bin/python3 repomaker
+    source repomaker/bin/activate
+    ./setup.sh
+    ./run.sh

 ## Translation